zenbhang/Spies_and_Medics/Readme.md

 Coin Flip -> Draft Phase -> Turn Phase

 ###Drafting
-As determined by the coin toss, whoever drafts first must discard one card from their hand, then draws one from the deck.
+As determined by the coin toss, whoever drafts first must discard one card from their hand then draw one from the deck.

-After doing so, the other player discards and draws.
+After doing so the other player discards and draws.

 The first player discards and draws again.